Cosmic-Innovative/vertstack/docs/getting-started/README.md

-# Getting Started with VERT Stack
+# Getting Started with the VERT Stack

-Welcome to VERT Stack!
+Welcome to the VERT Stack!
 This guide will help you get up and running quickly and introduce you to the key concepts and features of the stack.

 ## Prerequisites

 Before you begin, ensure you have:

 - **Node.js** - Version 18.x or later
-- **pnpm** - Version 8.x or later (VERT Stack uses pnpm exclusively)
+- **pnpm** - Version 8.x or later (The VERT Stack uses pnpm exclusively)
 - **Modern web browser** - For development and testing
 - **Code editor** - We recommend VS Code with our recommended extensions
 - **Git** - For version control